Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: MLA-UCB: algorithm and regret analysis

 \subsection{Machine learning-assisted mean estimator}

 The core building block of the UCB algorithm is the estimation of the mean reward for each arm.
 With surrogate rewards, we can apply the debiasing technique to reduce the variance of the sample average.
-We begin by defining several quantities
+We begin by defining several quantities.
+For a fixed number $n$ of online observations, define

 and

 With the notation, we define the machine learning-assisted mean estimator for the mean reward $\mu_k$ of arm $k$ as

 where